artprojectgroup/wc-apg-city/readme.txt

 2. Screenshot of WC - APG City.
 Billing and shipping forms.

 == Changelog ==
+= 1.4.0 =
+* Added a new field to enter the GeoNames username.
+* Complete code adaptation to the security standards required by WordPress.
+* Minor fix.
 = 1.3.0.3 =
 * Minor fix.
 = 1.3.0.2 =